sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflow-job-options.md

 ## Job Options available from *More Options*

-The *Configuration - Inventory* view offers the *More Options* slider on top of the screen which is inactive by default.
+The *Configuration - Inventory* view offers the *More Options* slider on top of the window which is inactive by default.
 Use of the slider makes additional options available.

 - **Grace Timeout** is applied to Jobs with Unix that are sent a SIGTERM signal when exceeding their *Timeout* or when forcibly terminated by user intervention.
 If the Job does not terminate in response to SIGTERM, then after the *Grace Timeout* the Agent will send a SIGKILL signal to forcibly terminate the Job.
 For details see [JS7 - FAQ - How does JobScheduler terminate Jobs](https://kb.sos-berlin.com/display/JS7/JS7+-+FAQ+-+How+does+JobScheduler+terminate+Jobs) and [JS7 - Agent Operation](https://kb.sos-berlin.com/display/JS7/JS7+-+Agent+Operation).
 - **Compatibility** offers the *v1* compatibility level for users of branch 1.x of JobScheduler.
 In compatibility mode the following behavior is changed: